 If the Office Administrator is unavailable to assign a user ID to a new staff member, you can contact KIDSNET for assistance.

-KIDSNET will work with your office to collect all demographic and immunization histories from all patients in the practice born on or after January 1, 1997.
+KIDSNET will work with your office to collect all demographic and immunization histories for patients in the practice under the age of 19.
 KIDSNET will also work with you to establish an ongoing process to submit data.
 There are two ways to submit current immunization data for vaccines given to all patients younger than age 19:

 KIDSNET is a web-based application that allows providers to generate reports of patients in the practice at any time.
-(Login) There are currently seven reports available in KIDSNET.
+There are ten reports available in KIDSNET.
 The following reports allow registered users to search by specific age group or date range.

-- Patient List: A list of all the children in your practice.
-You can also run this report to identify certain age groups.
+Patient List: A list of all the children in a practice.

-- Children Due for a Second Lead Screening: This report generates a list of patients in your practice who have been screened for lead once, with a result < 10 mcg/dl, who are due for a second blood lead screening.
+Children Due for a Second Lead Screening: This report generates a list of patients who have been screened for lead once, with a result < 5 ug/dl, who are due for a second blood lead screening.

-- Immunization: Children in a practice who appear to be past due or missing immunizations based on provider data reported to KIDSNET.
-You can run this report by age or by vaccine type.
+Immunization: Children in a practice who appear to be past due or missing immunizations based on provider data reported to KIDSNET.
+You can run this report by specific vaccine type.

-- Immunizations Submitted to KIDSNET by other Providers: Immunizations that children in your practice have received elsewhere such as in a RI birthing hospital (Hep B at birth), statewide school clinics (Vaccinate Before You Graduate (VBYG) or Flu Clinic), emergency department, travel clinic, walk-in medical facility, or other location.
+Immunizations Submitted to KIDSNET by other Providers: This report lists Immunizations added to KIDSNET by others such as a RI birthing hospital (Hep B at birth), statewide school clinics (Vaccinate Before You Graduate (VBYG) or Flu Clinic), emergency department, travel clinic, walk-in medical facility, or other location.